datamllab/rlcard/README.md

 For more examples, please refer to [examples/](examples).

 ## Documents
 Please refer to the [Documents](docs/README.md) for general introductions.
-API documents are available at our [github page](https://rlcard.github.io/index.html).
+API documents are available at our [website](http://www.rlcard.org).

 ## Available Environments
 We provide a complexity estimation for the games on several aspects. **InfoSet Number:** the number of information set; **Avg.
 InfoSet Size:** the average number of states in a single information set; **Action Size:** the size of the action space. **Name:** the name that should be passed to `env.make` to create the game environment.